 Service Charter – Our Service Commitment (The service charter is being reviewed)

 Our Service Commitment describes the level of service that complainants and providers can expect from the Scheme during a resolution process.

 Fact sheet – Your review rights

 This fact sheet is for complainants and aged care providers.
 It describes the right to seek review of the Scheme’s decisions and/or processes.

-Fact sheet – The new Complaints Scheme: What does it mean for you?
+Fact sheet – The Aged Care Complaints Scheme: What it can do for you?

 This fact sheet provides an overview of the reforms to the Scheme, and the benefits for consumers and aged care providers.